vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/021/01_imA_u.md

 The vertical NP just discussed unbalances syntactic constituency, and, unusually, the hemistich boundary cannot be respected.

-In d most take īyate to √yā / ī ‘implore, beg’; so, e.g., Ge “… wird … erbeten” (likewise Lub, Kulikov, -ya-presents 495).
+In d most take īyate to √yā / ī ‘implore, beg’; so, e.g., Geldner “… wird … erbeten” (likewise Lub, Kulikov, -ya-presents 495).
 I assign it rather to ‘speeds’, though either is possible.